 Documentation Proves Mission Critical When Claiming the Innovation Tax Credit

-To qualify for the innovation tax credit, business entities must demonstrate processes, products, software, or formulas that pass the qualification criteria, or four-part test, that includes:
+To qualify for the innovation tax credit, business entities must demonstrate efforts to develop or improve upon processes, products, software, or formulas that pass the qualification criteria, or four-part test, that includes:

 - Elimination of Uncertainty